Vera Violetta

 This was adapted by Harold Atteridge and Leonard Liebling for Shuberts' Winter Garden Theatre on Broadway.
 A variety of star turns were added including "The Gaby Glide" for celebrated dancer Gaby Deslys and her partner Harry Pilcer; and "Ta-Ra-Ra-Boom-Der-E" for José Collins – the song which had been popularised by her mother, Lottie Collins.
 Al Jolson had a supporting role as a blackface waiter but stole the show with his performances of "Rum-Tum-Tiddle" and "That Haunting Melody" which had regular encores.
 Another rising star who appeared in the show was the young Mae West.
+The production was directed by William J. Wilson.

 The programme was preceded by some vaudeville and then closed with Undine – a special performance by swimmer Annette Kellerman.
 The show opened on 20 November 1911 and ran for 112 performances.